ryanq47/CS-EXTC2-NTP/README.md

  - Clean up client to print our similar to server, with what packet received, etc etc. Then continue to build bridging, and chunking as needed.

+//hadnling multiple clients:

+Loop in recv, for each packet.
+Each packet will have the unique client id.
+When each client packet comes in, based on the id & packet type, things will happen on that clietn packet tothe class (ex, add to a response buffer)

+Then destroy the class after its done

+size -> server
+id   -> Client
+    >> client class created
+//chunking start here